 What part of the party are you most comfortable sharing?
 On this podcast you can share a it all, but I’m just saying.

 Was the connection purely sexual?
 I mean how did you connect with her?

 Oh no, we have not had sex, we’ve been a lot of sexual situations together.

 I don’t know, I mean, what is flirting?
 I can’t help but flirt with everything.
 But the first time we met I was absolutely too intimidated to go up to her.
 She’s a local celebrity, right?
 I’ve been reading her column.
 I can’t believe I’m seeing this person, she’s gorgeous and I’m just like, what do I do?
 And I was very young at the time as well.
 The first time I met her I was, “Oh, hi, nice to meet you.”
 And that was it.
 And then our communities overlapped a lot.
 So, we ended up at parties together.
 Her partner had me suspended in rope over the penthouse of an apartment building one time.
 But it was great.
 It was fun.
 So, we knew each other from that.
 We knew each other from just being in the same community.
 And she knew that I did this and may have partaken of the lube that I was making.

 Chelsea Cebara (36:04):

 Yes.
-But she never liked how oily, uh, how oily it was.
-And this is just a problem with cannabinoids because they’re only a Fillic.
-Um, they, uh, they want to be with other oils and since oils work well for lube, it’s very easy to just infuse them into oils and then use those oils as, as lube.
+But she never liked how oily how oily it was.
+And this is just a problem with cannabinoids because they’re only oleophilic.
+They want to be with other oils and since oils work well for lube, it’s very easy to just infuse them into oils and then use those oils as lube.
 But oils do have some drawbacks.
-They, they are staining the kind of messy and they smell like weed and it’s not a problem for me to smell like weed actually like the smell of weed.
+They are staining, they are kind of messy and they smell like weed and it’s not a problem for me to smell like weed, I actually like the smell of weed.
 But a lot of people I’ve been learning now in my current capacity, don’t, they don’t want to smell weed in their sexual experience.